News / Analysis

 Additionally, US trade representatives have announced a planned increase in tariffs on European aircraft imports.
 US markets today are closed on Washington’s birthday and in Canada thanks to Family Day.

-Oil is steady after breaking through the $52 resistance line Friday.
+Oil is steady after breaking through the $52 The price level that traders believe represents the highest value an asset will reach before reversi... line Friday.
 Two rigs were added last week to the Baker Hughes count, as OPEC+ mulls cancelling its February meeting, aimed at cutting production.

 Meanwhile, gold continues trending above the 1585 mark, and Bitcoin lost its 10K handle Friday and is now forming the right shoulder of an H&S pattern.